leoleigao/deer-flow/docs/design/0001-table-deep-research-agent.md

 5. **Preserve Quality and Observability**

    * All new code must pass `pytest` with coverage ≥ 90 %.
-   * LLM calls are tested via monkeypatched/mocked responses.
+   * LLM calls in unit tests are mocked via DummyLLM for deterministic testing.
    * We store partial or final state in typed dictionaries to facilitate logging and debugging with LangGraph/ LangSmith.

 ## Consequences